Apaq/appkit-site/src/docs/introduction/why-appkit.md

 AppKit is framework-agnostic and can work with many popular frameworks right out of the box - or without a framework if that is your preference.

-Compared to using plain Web Components, AppKit provides the layer you needs to facilitate a standardized communication between components and your UI in a simple manner.
+Compared to using plain Web Components, AppKit provides the layer you need to facilitate a standardized communication between components and your UI in a simple manner.
 Allowing components to retrieve content via the builtin Content provision, makes it easy for 3rd party developers to work with data in your system without the need to know advanced internal details about your system.

 ## Why AppKit?